naomiuna/nc-news/README.md

 ## Deployment

 This application was deployed using heroku.
-Please see the heroku [getting started guide](https://devcenter.heroku.com/start) for instructions on how to deploy your version of the nc-news application onto the web.
+Please see the heroku [getting started guide](https://devcenter.heroku.com/start) for instructions on how to deploy your version of the nc-news application.

 ## Author